 - ‘The Strangest Man’ of Science, Part 1

-Award-winning writer and physicist Graham Farmelo talks with podcast host Steve Mirsky about The Strangest Man, Graham’s biography of Nobel Prize-winning theoretical physicist Paul Dirac.
-Part 1 of 2.
+Graham talks with podcast host Steve Mirsky about The Strangest Man, Graham’s biography of Nobel Prize-winning theoretical physicist Paul Dirac.

 - Paul Dirac: ‘The Strangest Man’ of Science, Part 2

 For twenty-six years, Graham was an under-cover restaurant critic.
 He inspected some six-hundred establishments, from tea-shops in Cumbria to over-priced bistros in Clapham to El Bulli in Catalonia.
-If asked what three meals he’d like before facing a firing squad, Graham would choose a simple meal in a Tuscan trattoria, a haute cuisine blow-out in Lyon, France, and a mainly-fish extravaganza in Kyoto, Japan.
+Asked what three meals he’d like before facing a firing squad, Graham chose a simple meal in a Tuscan trattoria, a haute cuisine blow-out in Lyon, France, and street-food in Vietnam.

 During a series of walking vacations in Italy, organized by the admirable ATG Oxford, he became extremely fond of fine coffee, made in the Italian style.
-He now is quite happy to walk miles in the early morning to begin the day with a decent espresso, for example in his two favourite coffee bars outside Italy – ‘Small World Coffee’ in Princeton and ‘Cartmel Coffee’, in England’s Lake District.
+He now is quite happy to walk miles in the early morning to begin the day with a decent espresso.
 Graham wrote of his unreasonable dedication to fine espresso in this piece ‘Shot of Love’ , probably his most-read article.

 - Kelvin Prize and Medal 2012 (for outstanding contributions to the public understanding of physics) from the UK Institute of Physics